 The number of diverse artists who have recorded Jingle Bells over the year is sort of astonishing, especially when you consider its Mary-Had-A-Little-Lamb-like melodic simplicity and the utter lack of lyrical depth with which an artist has to work.
 Notable (and, frankly, curious) examples of these artists include the Beatles, Sinatra, Yello, Lisa Loeb, Duke Ellington, Chicago, and Pearl Jam.
 It has been famously played off-key by Schroeder, and annoyingly recorded by dogs and cats alike.
-Bobby Helms used it as inspiration for one of the worst pop-rock Christmas songs ever.
+Bobby Helms used it as inspiration for the the first pop-rock Christmas hit ever.
 It has become testimony to Batman’s body odor.
 It was even the first song ever sung in outer space.

 Plus, it’s the only Christmas song where we all get to yell “HEY!” in the middle.
 That seems like it should count for something.